A fine Matrix chat app you can get to love

 Several messages highlighted at once in the Komai timeline with a batch-action toolbar

 Komai speaks MCP, ships CLI commands, and answers on D-Bus, so scripts and other programs on your machine can read and send messages through it.
-Most chat apps are a sealed box.
-This one has doors.
-That's a real script in the screenshot, posting into a room over the API.

 An external tool sending messages through Komai over its automation interface